goruck/smart-zoneminder/README.md

 ### S3
 You'll need an [S3 bucket](https://aws.amazon.com/documentation/s3/) where your images can be uploaded for processing and archived.
 You can create the bucket either through the AWS cli or the console, here's how to do it via the console.

-Thanks to [Paul Branston](https://github.com/pbran) for great suggestions to set the S3 permissions set correctly.
+Thanks to [Paul Branston](https://github.com/pbran) for great suggestions to set secure S3 permissions.
 Also see this [blog](http://mikeferrier.com/2011/10/27/granting-access-to-a-single-s3-bucket-using-amazon-iam/) for additional related information.

 1. Sign in to the AWS Management Console and open the Amazon S3 console at https://console.aws.amazon.com/s3/.
 2. Choose Create bucket.